 Is traditional Italian pizza without cheese even a thing?
 Si, naturalmente!
 Pizza con patate e rosmarino proves that a well-made pizza does not need cheese to be delicious and super satisfying.
 It’s very simple to make, requires only a few staple ingredients and tastes soooo good that the lack of cheese is the last thing on your mind.

-PS: If you make this pizza, don’t forget to tag me on Instagram as @lazycatkitchen and use the #lazycatkitchen hashtag.
+PS: If you make this vegan potato pizza, don’t forget to tag me on Instagram as @lazycatkitchen and use the #lazycatkitchen hashtag.
 I love seeing your takes on my recipes!

 - makes: 2 pizzas